Life giving water No2.

 I should not complain because it was through work that I did my first trip into the desert.
 Someone told me about an airstrip abandoned just after WWII, where Kittyhawk engines could still be found on the shore at the end of what was left of the runway.
 The Kittyhawk was famous for its ‘Shark mouth’ on the engine air intake: made famous by No. 112 Squadron of the Royal Air Force who first painted this on their aircraft during the North Africa campaign in 1941.
 They copied the idea from Luftwaffe Messerschmitt Bf 110’s which had been painted with similar markings.

 Given a military ‘Ragtop’ Land rover & basic directions, with instructions that I could get fuel from any military base I passed (free) and not to get lost because it would be a long walk; off I went.
 Directions back then were rudimentary and consisted of things like “follow the sand track until you see a pole with a tin can on it” or “at the hill with 3 old towers, turn right”…… and so it went.
 I say this to people now and they stare at me in disbelieve, but anyone who had been here in the early days will confirm my comments on this.
 The only black-top roads were around Muscat.

 I was away two days and although I got rather lost a couple of times, I did find it.
 Unfortunately the only engines were rusty and not really identifiable as coming from an aircraft.
 But I was hooked and eventually got my own Series 200 Discovery, two spare tires, tool kit, air-jack and a proper tent with lots of old Ordinance Survey maps.
 It has been non-stop ever since.

-I have still got lots of negatives that need scanning, so am not about to close this blog, but there will not be much more than the odd image until I am settled back in UK.
+I still have lots of negatives that need scanning, so am not about to close this blog, but there will not be much more than the odd image until I am settled back in UK.

 I started this blog on the 21st May 2010 with this image: